 RISE website is launched in September 2019 by WP8.
 External website is used for sharing relevant project information, dissemination materials and linking to the internal website.
 The RISE website promotes visibility and transparency towards stakeholders.
 It contains a number of sections including news and events, project results, reports, publications, deliverables.
 The full content of the website is ready and accessible on www.rise-eu.org.
 The website is regularly updated by WP8.
-Below is a screenshot of RISE Website.
+The number of website visitors has risen steadily since the project started.
+The details of the RISE Website and its outreach can be found in PEDR (Plan for Exploitation and Dissemination of Results) reports.